Cat Collars: Pros and Cons Explored

 According to Cat Health, only the breakaway collar is safe for cats.
 Traditional buckle collars like those for dogs should never be used on cats.
 A buckle collar doesn’t give your cat an escape avenue if it hooks on anything.

 A cat collar that’s a kind of go-between for the buckle and the breakaway collar is the stretch collar.

 It can also be a danger to cats.
-That’s because rather than releasing your cat’s neck by stretching, it can just as easily trap their paw and leg if your cat tries to get free.
+Instead of releasing your cat, it could trap their paw and leg as they try to wrestle free.
 So, think carefully before investing in so-called safety stretch cat collars.

 Cat collar tags

 A collar shows a lost cat is someone’s furbaby rather than a stray.
-Better yet, fit the collar with an ID tag (containing the pet’s name and your phone number) to speed up the process of being reunited.
+Better yet, fit the collar with an ID tag (with your pet’s name and your phone number).
+This helps speed up the process of being reunited with lost pets.

 Of course, microchipping gives your cat a permanent ID, so having a collar ID just helps to cover all bases.
-And while we’re mentioning microchipping, note that our wellness packages include microchipping, desexing and so much more.
+Want to know more about chipping?
+Read about cat microchips and for dog parents also read about the dog microchip.

 Should outdoor cats wear them?